Davidosky007/Js_todo_app/README.md

 * Clone this repository with: git clone `https://github.com/Davidosky007/Js_todo_app.git` using your terminal or command line.

-* Change to the project directory by entering cd "task-todo" in the terminal
+* Change to the project directory by entering cd "Js_todo_app" in the terminal

 * Next run npm install to install the necessary dependencies